-The ESG Report has been prepared in compliance with all applicable provisions as set out in the Environmental, Social and Governance Reporting Guide (the "ESG Reporting Guide") as set out in Appendix 20 of the GEM Listing Rules (applicable to the Company prior to the Transfer of Listing) and Appendix 27 of the Main Board Listing Rules (applicable to the Company immediately after the Transfer of Listing).
+This ESG Report has been prepared in compliance with all the applicable provisions as set out in the Environmental, Social and Governance Reporting Guide (the "ESG Reporting Guide") under the Appendix 27 of the Main Board Listing Rules.

 Information relating to the corporate governance practices of the Group has been set out in the Corporate Governance Report on pages 12 to 24 of this annual report.